Case study

 A 1.4 km length of heavy-duty cable was disconnected, terminated and safely earthed to discharge any residual current.
 Following termination, a Multicat vessel winched the now-redundant cable onboard for eventual disposal.
 Where the cable ran through an offshore submerged sand bank, a mass-flow excavation tool was used to expose the cable to continue recovery.
 Where the cable lay in an intertidal location, we recovered it using two 15-tonne 360° excavators.
 Varying our methods according to the topography through which the cable ran was key to our success and resulted in safe and efficient operations, and full cable recovery.

-Blyth decommissioning project
+Blyth decommissioning 03.jpg

 Innovation highlight